dedis/prifi_archive/Crypto/TrapEncoding/DESIGN.md

 Trap-encoding logically consists of the following abstract procedures:

+Trustees
+---
-- `TrapInit` (on trustees): At the start of a session (after the shuffle), each trustee runs TrapInit to form a Diffie-Hellman secret between itself and each anonymous slot-owner key that emerged from the shuffle.
+- `SessionInit`: At the start of a session (after the shuffle), each trustee runs TrapInit to form a Diffie-Hellman secret between itself and each anonymous slot-owner key that emerged from the shuffle.
-- `TrapSched` (on trustees): During the setup stage for each interval, each trustee runs the TrapSetup procedure once for unique owner-key for whom one or more cells are scheduled during the interval.
+- `Check`: after an interval has completed, the relay sends the trustees (perhaps in the background) a transcript of the results of all communication during the interval, and the trustees run TrapCheck on each cell to ensure that no trap-bits were flipped (indicating DC-nets disruption).

+Clients
+---
+- `SessionInit`: The private key corresponding to the slot owned by this client is stored
+- `IntervalInit`: The shared secrets, noise generator, and trap bit position generator are established.
-- `TrapEncode` (on clients): the owner of a given cell (any client who holds the private key corresponding to the cell's public owner-key) can optionally run the TrapEncode procedure to transmit useful data in the cell's transmission slot.
+- `EncodeCell`: the owner of a given cell can optionally run the `EncodeCell` procedure to transmit useful data in the cell's transmission slot.

+Relay
+---
-- `TrapDecode` (on relay): once the relay collects the clients' DC-net ciphertexts for a given cell from each of the clients online in this interval, and combines them with the trustees' DC-net ciphertexts for that cell, the relay uses TrapDecode to extract the cell's cleartext content.
+- `TrapDecode`: once the relay collects the clients' DC-net ciphertexts for a given cell from each of the clients online in this interval, and combines them with the trustees' DC-net ciphertexts for that cell, the relay uses TrapDecode to extract the cell's cleartext content.
-- `TrapCheck` (on trustees): after an interval has completed, the relay sends the trustees (perhaps in the background) a transcript of the results of all communication during the interval, and the trustees run TrapCheck on each cell to ensure that no trap-bits were flipped (indicating DC-nets disruption).

-`TrapInit(SID,Kt,[K'o]) -> ([M])`
+`Trap.Trustee.SessionInit(SID,Kt,[K'o]) -> (SM, [Commits])`
 ---
 Runs on trustee after a shuffle, to compute shared secrets between trustees and slot owners.